Inclusion at St. Laurence

 In June 2016 the parish, in partnership with three other area churches, welcomed a Syrian refugee family of six to Canada.
 It has been a joy and a privilege to journey with them as they begin new lives in Canada.

-A bit over a year ago the parish decided to collectively look for an area of social justice work that could engage as much of the parish as possible.
+A few years ago, the parish decided to collectively look for an area of social justice work that could engage as much of the parish as possible.
 It didn’t take us long to land upon food.
 Food security involves three of the five marks of mission.
 We already respond to the human need of the hungry of the world through the dozens of you who volunteer at the food bank, through those, young and old, who make sandwiches for the drop in centre, and through our giving to the PWRDF and their work of helping to bring emergency relief to those who hunger in the many broken places of our world, the war zones, refugee camps and disaster areas.

 But we know that just responding to the latest crisis is not enough.
 And that is what brings us to the fourth mark of mission – to the difficult and complicated work of the food group at St. Laurence.
 To seek to transform of unjust structures of society.